JAMJU/CONLL_2021_nonnative_speech_perception/README.md

 This git contains all the code and informations needed to reproduce the resuts of the following paper:

 ## Getting the discrimination task data results
-The stimuli (extracted wav files and source files) and human results (Human experiments file) for the discrimination task are available under the name WorldVowels on the Perceptimatic dataset website, you can download them here : https://docs.cognitive-ml.fr/perceptimatic/Downloads/downloads.html#perceptimatic-dataset-files
+The stimuli (extracted wav files and source files) for the discrimination task are available under the name WorldVowels on the Perceptimatic dataset website, you can download them here : https://docs.cognitive-ml.fr/perceptimatic/Downloads/downloads.html#perceptimatic-dataset-files.
+Be careful, the extracted and source wav files are sampled at 16000Hz.
+The discrimination task results are also available on the website, but we need a specific format of them for our code to work, so they are available in the file `data/discrimination_results.csv`

 ## Overlap score
 #### Getting the assimilation task results
-TO ADD
+The stimuli used for the assimilation task are available in the same folder than the discrimination task stimuli.
+The participants results are available in `data/assimilation_results.csv`

 #### Computing the overlap scores
-TO ADD
+Once you have the humans' assimilation file and the discrimination file, you can start creating a predictor file, by first computing the overlap score:

+`python add_overlap_score.py $discrimination_file $assimilation_file $predictor_file`

 ## Getting models' delta values
 #### Models' representations